WVPO (FM): History

 Nassau changed WTSX to a 1964-1969-based oldies format, mixing in some early 1970s, late 1950s and early 1960s oldies as well.
 The ratings were low in the Southern Hudson Valley, but decent in the Sussex County radio market.
-However, in February 2001, Nassau sold the Local Marketing agreement of WDLC and WTSX to Clear Channel Communications, along with full ownership of WSUS, WNNJ, and WHCY.
+However, in February 2001, Nassau sold the local marketing agreement of WDLC and WTSX to Clear Channel Communications, along with full ownership of WSUS, WNNJ, WNNJ-FM, and WHCY.

 Under Clear Channel, the station was modified to a 1964-to-1975-based oldies format, with a small amount of late 1970s and pre-1964 songs.
 The station began to focus more on the 1970s as most FM oldies stations began to do.

-In September 2004, the Local Marketing Agreement with Clear Channel expired, and Bob Wein opted not to renew it.
-As a result, most of the staff of the station, with the exception of their new morning DJ Robert Oefinger (known on-air simply as "Bob-O"), remained under Clear Channel employ, and moved aspects of the Oldies format on WTSX to WNNJ 1360.
+In September 2004, the local marketing agreement with Clear Channel expired, and Bob Wein opted not to renew it.
+As a result, most of the staff of the station, with the exception of their new morning DJ Robert Oefinger (known on-air simply as "Bob-O"), remained Clear Channel employees, and moved to WNNJ.
 This made Bob-O the only on-air personality at WTSX.

 By this time, Bob Wein had once again assumed operational control of WTSX and WDLC, however, the jingles and advertisers which the station had been using were Clear Channel's, and as a result, the station had no jingles or advertisers for a few days.
 The oldies format deepened to include the hits of 1955 to 1990.
 The station was announcing that they were "building a new radio station".
 By November, another local owner took over operations of the station, while Bob Wein retained ownership.
 New on-air personalities were added, and jingles and advertisers were finally back.
 It was thought that WTSX Fox 96.7 would remain an oldies station.

 Then, in January 2005, Fox 96.7 dropped most of the pre-1964 oldies.
 Port Jervis Broadcasting bought the station from Bob Wein.
-In March 2005, they began a local marketing agreement with then-Hits 103.1 WGNY-FM from New Windsor, NY.
+In March 2005, they began a local marketing agreement with WGNY-FM in Newburgh.
 The two stations combined airstaffs.
 Each station would have their own local show, and local news was brought back.
 However, after the local morning show each day, both stations shadowcast, meaning they both had the same announcers after 10 a.m., but played different songs at different times.
 More 1980s and 1990s music was added as well as some current and recent product.

-At this point, 1490 WDLC began simulcasting a 1955 to 1972 Oldies format with 1220 WGNY, New Windsor.
 The station were then known as Fox 96.7/Fox 103.1, and began playing an uptempo, gold-based rock, leaning adult contemporary format.
+Concurrently, WDLC began simulcasting a 1955 to 1972 oldies format with WGNY AM in Newburgh.